Subspaces of $L^2(\mathbb{R}^n)$ Invariant Under Crystallographic Shifts: The Point Group and Translation Subgroup

 In crystallography, a \textit{unit cell} for a lattice is a subset of $\mathbb{R}^n$ whose translates by the lattice elements fill the space without gaps or overlaps.
 A unit cell whose volume is minimal is called a \textit{primitive unit cell}.
-A primitive unit cell is not unique; but among possible choices, one is always given by the parallelotope
+A primitive unit cell is not unique; but one possible choice is given by the parallelotope

 where the $\mathbf{b}_i$ are primitive translation vectors.
 This primitive unit cell is an example of a \textit{fundamental domain} for the translation subgroup of $\Gamma$; we will discuss fundamental domains later.